-- Note 1: The Company holds less than 50% share ownership in ADAT Technology CO., LTD. However, as the definition of control is met, the subsidiary is included in the consolidated entities. - Note 2 : Smart Health Corp. was included in the consolidated entities in July 2020.
-Please refer to Note 6(6) for the details. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: As of December 31, 2020 and 2019, the non-controlling interests amounted to \$93,979 and \$37,955, respectively.
+- Note 1: The Company holds less than 50% share ownership in ADAT Technology CO., LTD. However, as the definition of control is met, the subsidiary is included in the consolidated entities. - Note 2: Vertex System Corporation was included in the consolidated entities in November 2021.
+Please refer to Note 6(6) for the details. - Note 3: Frontken-MIC (Wuxi) Co., Ltd. completed the liquidation procedure in July 2021. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: As of December 31, 2021 and 2020, the non-controlling interests amounted to \$129,583 and \$93,979, respectively.
 Subsidiaries that have non-controlling interests are not material to the Group.